jshuadvd/hacks-n-notes/event_sourcing.md

 > Composed of Commands and Queries.

 Commands should mutate.
 Queries should just read.
+Commands don't return anything.
+Queries don't mutate.

 ### Commands
 > Commands should be imperative in their semantics. eg. "Purchase"